Azure-Samples/spark-on-aks-benchmark/docs/quick-start-guide.md

 ## Terraform
 The environment is deployed using [Terraform](https://www.terraform.io/downloads.html) and uses Azure Storage to manage the state of the environment.
 If you have run the script amove there will be some reused variables.
 If you already have a storage container for the state, you will need to add `STORAGE_NAME=<your_storage_account>` and `SHARED_RESOURCES_NAME=<your shared resource group>` to the variables block below.

+__KNOWN ISSUES:__ There is a known issue when initially deploying the environment via Terraform.
+The ACR might finish before the Network ACL and Subnet are completed.
+If you run into this issue, you can resolve it by re-running the `terraform apply` command.
+We have also compiled a list of [common troubleshooting steps](./troubleshooting.md)

 ```bash
 # Variables
 CONTAINER_NAME=tstate